AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 ----------------

-A new pragma is introduced, ``Assertion_Level``, which takes an identifier as parameter.
-It can be used to defined custom assertion levels, for example:
+A new pragma is introduced, ``Assertion_Level``, which takes an identifier as a parameter.
+It can be used to define custom assertion levels, for example:

 ```Ada
 package Some_Package is